swoldemi/scheduled-ebs-snapshots/README.md

 ## Usage
 Prerequisites:
-1. An EBS volume to be snapshotted.
+1. An Amazon Elastic Block Storage volume to be snapshotted.

 ### Deploying the Lambda
 It is recommended that you deploy this Lambda function directly from the AWS Serverless Application Repository.
 It is also possible to deploy this function using: